 The Smoke Shacks (All four mountains)

 There are a number of shacks on all of the four mountains of Aspen/Snowmass.
 In some cases these shacks are what people refer to as "smoke shacks" or "toke shacks."
 In 2007 there appeared several newspaper articles that mentioned the smoke shacks.
 In the "Aspen's Best" article of September 1, 2007, the Aspen Times Weekley named the "Naked Lady Smoke Shack" at Snowmass as one of Aspen's best shrines.
-It is not there anymore, but was one of the best.
+It is not there anymore.
 It was also known as the "Cough Lounge" and was a full cabin with cushioned seats inside.
 Also in 2007 there appeared newspaper articles saying that various smoke shacks would be removed.
 Two of these articles are reproduced below at the very end of this page.
 The first article is from the Denver Post of April 16, 2007.
 The second is from the Aspen Times of April 13, 2007.
-(Despite these articles, it is not evident to the author as of late 2015, that any smoke shacks were removed; there are still plenty of them out there.)
 The first three photos shown below appeared with these newspaper articles.

 The fourth photo shown below was taken by the author in July 2008 and is of a smoke shack on Aspen Mountain on the right side of Ruthies Run, just below the top of the FIS lift.